IADC Subsea Competence Assessment Program

 Level 2 is recommended for:

-- Persons in a position of Senior Subsea Technician or persons seeking to move into a Senior Subsea Technician position.
+- Personnel in a position of Subsea Technician or equivalent experience seeking to move into a Senior Subsea position.

-- Personnel at the Senior Subsea Engineer (SSE) level of experience and responsibility.
+- Personnel at the Senior Subsea Technician (SSE) level or personnel with equivalent experience and responsibility.

 - General subsea crew who regularly work on or supervise work on drill through equipment, subsea and surface hydraulic equipment and choke manifold and tensioners.